xoihazard/chatgpt-hydra/README.md

-# ChatGPT Hydra Experiment
+# Hydra Code Generation by GPT-3

-Generate Hydra video synthesizer code using the OpenAI API based on user requests, and execute it in the browser.
+Generate Hydra video synthesizer code using the ChatGPT API based on user requests, and execute it in the browser.

 [Demo](https://vj.xoihazard.com)